The History of the New England Section of The American Urological Association, by Dr. Kevin Loughlin

 A colleague stated that he "admired the way Max's inquisitive mind worked, his ability to look at a common problem, ask a pertinent question and consider a solution which, in retrospect, always seemed logical and self-evident."
 Max Willscher was the consummate surgeon-inventor, a rare breed, especially in this age where careers are made on the back of big data.
 The Max K. Willscher Research Award is given in recognition of the enormous talent of one of our trainees.
 I hope that the winner reflects on his/her award and realizes the significance that their contributions, just like those of Dr. Willscher, have on our Section.

 Thanks to Drs.
-Jack Conway, William Bihrle, III and Steve Smith for their insight.
+James Conway, William Bihrle, III and Steve Smith for their insight.

 Joseph Dowd and His Many Gifts to the NE Section, by Karim Hamawy, MD